The Club operates a ‘Peg on the board’ system

 Where to Stand and Transmitters.

 The general rule, “All pilots to stand in the same place” applies.
 This is to ensure that communication between pilots is easily achieved and permission from others already flying can be sought to take off, land or to announce a dead stick landing.
 Confirmation from the other pilots should also be sought before venturing into the 'circle' to retrieve a plane once landed.
-Communication between pilots is essential This is now a little confusing in that we have a separately designated area for flying helicopters and multi rotor machines from that of fixed wing planes.
+Communication between pilots is essential This is now a little confusion in that we have a separately designated area for flying helicopters and multi rotor machines from that of fixed wing planes.
 However, as the flying areas are delineated to ensure the two disciples have their own designated flying areas there should be no problems between the two groups.
 The pilots of fixed wing vehicles should all stand in the same area together and the multi rotor pilots should stand together in their own area such that they can communicate with each other.
+PLEASE READ THE SAFETY RULES FOR FULL DETAILS OF THE REQUIREMENTS.

 We must all remember that only 6 pilots and their fixed wing aircraft should be airborne at once, and all in easy hearing distance to each other so that the appropriate calls can be clearly heard.
 Thus if a glider pilot is about to launch he can inform the other pilots of his intentions, and that for those moments the power pilots should avoid the bungee, both on the upward climb and on the chute assisted decent.
 Also, discuss together the positioning of the bungee and that days best place to land.
 The committee believe the mown patch to be easily wide enough to have the line of landing for power and the bungee parallel, thus vastly reducing the chance of damage to the bungee.
 Helicopter and multi rotor vehicle pilots should agree amongst themselves the maximum number of models flown at any one time dependant upon their activities